Welcome to the Worldwide Greathead family my One-Name Study - Person Page 495

 1. [S4] Jan's thoughts based on information from census enumeration sheets.

-Adelaide Olivia Greathead was born about 1828 in Southampton, Hampshire, England.1 She was the daughter of Samuel Greatheed and Margaret Elizabeth Crooke.1 She was baptized on 13 May 1828 in St Marys, Southampton, Hampshire, England.2 In the census of 7 June 1841 in Bourne, Christchurch, Hampshire, England, she was listed as the daughter of Samuel Greatheed.3 In the census of 30 March 1851 atDinmoor Priory, Wellington, Herefordshire, England, she was listed as the niece of James and Louisa Jane Parry, she was listed as a gentlewoman.4 In the census of 7 April 1861 in The Elms, All St Church Road, Sidmouth, Devon, England, she was listed as the niece of Barnard Trollope, who was retired from the army.
-Also living at the house was her sister Matilda.5 In the census of 2 April 1871 in 70 Finchley Road, Marylebone, London, England, she was listed as the daughter of Margaret Elizabeth Greatheed.6 In the census of 3 April 1881 in 27 Queens Road, Marylebone, London, England, she was listed as the sister of Matilda Margaret Greatheed.7 In the census of 5 April 1891 in 48 Penbridge Road, Kensington, London, England, she was listed as the sister of Matilda Margaret Greathead.8 She died on 24 June 1913 in 24 Pembridge Road, Nottinghill Gate, London, England, Adelaide remained an unmarried lady.9 The will of Adelaide was proved on 15 July 1913 in London by Dame Eva Benville.
-Her effects were valued at £448, which was later resworn as £703 4s 0d.9
+Adelaide Olivia Greatheed was baptised on 13 May 1828 in St Marys, Southampton, Hampshire, England.2 She was the daughter of Samuel Greatheed and Margaret Elizabeth Crooke.11 In the census of 6 June 1841 in Bourne, Christchurch, Dorset, England, she was listed as the daughter of Samuel Greatheed.3 In the census of 30 March 1851 atDinmoor Priory, Wellington, Herefordshire, England, she was listed as the niece of James and Louisa Jane Parry, she was listed as a gentlewoman.4 In the census of 7 April 1861 in The Elms, All St Church Road, Sidmouth, Devon, England, she was listed as the niece of Barnard Trollope, who was retired from the army.
+Also living at the house was her sister Matilda.5 In the census of 2 April 1871 in 70 Finchley Road, Marylebone, London, England, she was listed as the daughter of Margaret Elizabeth Greatheed.6 In the census of 3 April 1881 in 27 Queens Road, Marylebone, London, England, she was listed as the sister of Matilda Margaret Greathead.7 In the census of 5 April 1891 in 48 Penbridge Road, Kensington, London, England, she was listed as the sister of Matilda Margaret Greatheed.8 Adelaide was listed as head of household in the census of 2 April 1911 in 24 Pembridge Road, Notting Hill Gate, London, England, in a seven roomed home living with her servant Jane Piper.9 She died on 24 June 1913 in 24 Pembridge Road, Notting Hill Gate, London, England, aged 85 Adelaide remained an unmarried lady.10 The will of Adelaide was proved on 15 July 1913 in London by Dame Eva Benville.
+Her effects were valued at £448, which was later resworn as £703 4s 0d.10

 Sources of Information